atencookbook/meals/Aten_Party_Mix.md

 - 1 bag Canyon Crunch (Definitely not Gardettos)
 - 1 bag Seasonal Candy from the Season Prior

 Mix everything together, leave out on the counter and forget about it until Monday.
-It doesn't matter, people will sill eat it.
+It doesn't matter, people will still eat it.